STW-24-25/Backend/internal.md

-# Internal guidelines
+# Internal Guidelines

-This document contains guidelines for coding and documentation in the project.
+This document contains guidelines for coding, documentation, and continuous integration in the project.

-## Project workflow
+## Project Workflow

 ### General

 - Use git flow for branching and merging.
 - Use pull requests for code reviews.
-- Use github projects for tracking issues and features, keep it updated.
+- Use GitHub projects for tracking issues and features, keep it updated.
-- Use github actions for CI/CD.
+- Use GitHub Actions for CI/CD.

+### CI/CD Best Practices

+- All pull requests must pass automated tests before merging.
+- Each feature branch should include appropriate unit and integration tests.
+- Code coverage should not decrease with new changes.
+- Static code analysis tools must be run before merging.
+- Deployments to production should only happen from the main branch.
+- Use proper versioning with semantic versioning (semver).
+- Maintain a detailed changelog for all releases.

+### Testing Strategy

+- Unit tests should cover at least 80% of the codebase.
+- Integration tests must be run in an isolated environment.
+- Mock external dependencies in tests.
+- Test database interactions using MongoDB Memory Server.
+- Tests should not depend on each other and must clean up after themselves.

-## General coding guidelines
+## General Coding Guidelines

 ### General